akashsharmazc/Netflix-clone/README.md

 ## Building from Source
 Want to run your own instance of this App?
 You are very much free to do so.
 The requirements to build from source are:

-NodeJS/NPM
+**NodeJS/NPM

-Firebase Project
+**Firebase Project

-1)First clone this project repository
+1) First clone this project repository
 ```bash
 git clone https://github.com/yocarl/Netflix-clone.git
 cd Netflix-clone
 ```
-Run npm install to install dependencies for the project
+2) Run npm install to install dependencies for the project
 ```bash
 npm install
 ```
-Fill config object in './src/lib/firebase it with your Firebase credentials
+3) Fill config object in './src/lib/firebase it with your Firebase credentials
 ```
 FIREBASE_APIKEY=""
 FIREBASE_APPID=""